Compare Sinder to leading UAE travel cards

 Does Sinder work alongside my existing UAE bank account?

 Yes.
-Most Sinder cardholders keep their existing UAE current account (Emirates NBD, FAB, Wio, Liv., ADCB, Mashreq etc.) for AED salary and local spend, and use Sinder for foreign-currency spend and travel.
+Sinder is designed to sit alongside your existing UAE current account (Emirates NBD, FAB, Wio, Liv., ADCB, Mashreq etc.) — keep it for AED salary and local spend, and use Sinder for foreign-currency spend and travel.
 Top up by free bank transfer or salary credit.

 How does Sinder compare to UAE credit cards for travel?

-UAE credit cards (FAB, ADCB, Emirates Islamic etc.) typically charge a 2.61–3.0% international transaction fee on every foreign transaction, plus AED 100–158 per ATM cash advance with interest from day one.
-Sinder is a Mastercard Platinum debit card with 0% Sinder FX inside your allowance and international ATM at just 1% capped at AED 25 per withdrawal — purpose-built for the travel spend that credit cards make expensive.
+Everyday UAE credit cards commonly charge international processing fees of around 2.99–3% or more on foreign transactions (Citi's published rate, for example, is 2.99%), plus cash-advance fees with published minimums — Citi's is 3% or AED 99, whichever is higher — and interest from day one on advances.
+Dedicated travel cards such as the FAB Travel Credit Card and the ADCB Traveller Credit Card are the exception, publishing 0% foreign-transaction fees, with annual fees and cash-advance treatment to weigh instead.
+Sinder is a Mastercard Platinum debit card with 0% Sinder FX inside your allowance and international ATM at just 1% capped at AED 25 per withdrawal — purpose-built for the travel spend that everyday credit cards make expensive.

 Where can I see the worked example for each card?